Memory Pool

 An ancestor is the parent of a memory pool transaction.

-A memory pool transaction depends on its ancestor(s) for getting mined in to a block.
-This because you can't include a transaction in a block that spends an output that doesn't exist (or hasn't been created yet).
+A memory pool transaction depends on its ancestor(s) for getting mined into a block.
+This is because you can't include a transaction in a block that spends an output that doesn't exist (or hasn't been created yet).

 So if you look up any transaction in the memory pool, it's possible that it will have multiple ancestors, and these ancestors must get mined before that particular transaction can get mined.